fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> We recommend that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **angular-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > angularjs > js` folder.
 The folder structure is shown below: